MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 ---

 # required metadata
-title: "Quickstart for deploying models as web services - Microsoft R Server | Microsoft Docs"
+title: "Quickstart for deploying models as web services with mrsdeploy - Microsoft R Server | Microsoft Docs"
 description: "How to deploy an R model as a service"
 keywords: "quickstart, Microsoft R Server, deploy r models"
 author: "j-martens"